 Effective February 23, 2010, DISH Network entered into an agreement with us pursuant to which DISH Network will receive, among other things, certain remote DVR management services.
 The fees for the services provided under this services agreement depend, among other things, upon the cost to develop and operate such services.
-We earned revenues of approximately \$1.3 million under the remote access services agreement during 2010.
-This agreement has a term of five years with automatic renewal for successive one year terms and may be terminated for any reason upon at least 120 days written notice to us.
+We earned revenues of approximately \$1.3 million under the DISH Remote Access Services Agreement during 2011.
+This agreement has a term of five years with automatic renewal for successive one year terms and may be terminated for any reason upon at least 120 days notice to us